NOTE: Shout-Out examples under here are for specific entries in the Scooby Doo franchise that don't have their own page.

-- Owen DeCassle is based on Vincent Price/Vincent Van Ghoul, and also incorporates some mannerisms of Professor Ratigan from the above-mentioned The Great Mouse Detective.
+- Owen DeCassle is based on Vincent Price/Vincent Van Ghoul.
+He also incorporates some mannerisms of Professor Ratigan from the The Great Mouse Detective.

 - The episode title is based on Star Wars Episode V: The Empire Strikes Back.

 - Not only does J.J.
-Hakimoto again says tagline "Just when you thought it was safe to go back" but he also says "In space, no one can hear you scream."
+Hakimoto again say tagline, "Just when you thought it was safe to go back," but he also says, "In space, no one can hear you scream."

 "A Scooby-Doo Halloween"